 Ballerina May I?

 Have kids sit on the floor and then call out one of the player’s name.
 If the name of the child is Lily, you would say “Lily, Ballerina, how do you dance?”
 Lily has to get up in front of the players and perform a ballet move.
-When she is done she calls out another player in the same way.
+When they are done, the player calls out another player in the same way.
 That player gets up and performs another ballet step.
 Play goes on until everyone has had a turn.